Moonzel/Godot-PerfBullets/README.md

 - `spawnerMode`: Can either be PHYSICS or PROCESS.
 PHYSICS uses the `_physics_process` for all of the calculations, and PROCESS uses the `_process` for all of the calculations.
 - `spinAcceleration`: An amount that is added to the spin every frame.
 It can be negative or positive.
 - `spinRate`: The starting amount of spin.
 Can be modified by `spinAcceleration`.
-- `startMode`: Can either be `ONSTART` or `PATTERNMANAGER`.
-Nothing is run on the node until it is started. `ONSTART` starts the node as soon as it is added to the tree, and `PATTERNMANAGER` starts the node when the Timer in PatternManager is timed out.
+- `startMode`: Can either be `ONSTART` or `PATTERNMANAGER` or `MANUAL`.
+Nothing is run on the node until it is started. `ONSTART` starts the node as soon as it is added to the tree, and `PATTERNMANAGER` starts the node when the Timer in PatternManager is timed out. `MANUAL` allows an indivudal shot to activate by setting the `manualStart` property to true.
 - `startRotation`: The rotation that the Spawner starts with, in degrees.
 This is an arbitrary number used in calculations, and you SHOULD NOT edit the actual rotation of the Spawner node.
 - `startTowardPlayer`: The starting rotation of the Spawner node is set to look at the `targetNode`.
 This is set automatically, and an offset can be added with `offsetTowardPlayer`.
 - `staysTowardPlayer`: The rotation of the Spawner node is constantly changed to look at the `targetNode`.
 This is set automatically, and an offset can be added with `offsetTowardPlayer`.